ericsherman4/Traffic-Intersection-Sim/README.md

 # Traffic Intersection Simulation and LiDAR Demo

 Traffic Intersection Simulation built using python with VPython / GlowScript for graphics.
 LiDAR Demo is built using python and Pygame for graphics.
+An [anaconda distribution of python](https://www.anaconda.com/) and [conda environments](https://docs.conda.io/en/latest/) were used for this simulation.

 *This project was the final design project for ECE 1895 - Junior Design Fundamentals at the University of Pittsburgh.
 This README serves as the final report for this project.*

+## INSERT VIDEOS HERE, ADD NIGHT MODE VIDEO

 # Design Overview